FrongTH/FrongTH/README.md

 - ⚡ I look forward to all about AI job.

 - 🤖 I think AI will change our real life better NOT instead

+- ⚡ You can see my project below guys!

 <br/>